miguelpeixe/chronica-mobilis/README.md

 ### Options

-`cm` receives an object with several options.
-Returns a [L.Map](http://leafletjs.com/reference.html#map-class) object so you can customize the map all you want.
+`cm` receives an object with options.
+Returns a [L.Map](http://leafletjs.com/reference.html#map-class) so you can customize the map all you want.

 Example with custom tiles: